 Euthanasia refers to the process of ending pet's life in a painless way using drugs that stop the heart.
-It is one of the
+It is one of the most

-making the final arrangements.
+arrangements.
 In addition, there are a number of pet loss hot lines, support websites, groups, and

-chat rooms to assist you with coping with the loss of your pet (for a list of these groups, please visit the Support Groups
+chat rooms to assist you with coping with the loss of your pet (for a list of these groups, please visit the

 section).
 Every veterinarian performs euthanasia a little differently, but the pet owner is the ultimate decision maker with